fabianf19/LifeSolutionsCodeChallenge/INSTALL.md

 1. Start by initializing your database server, in this case I used MAMP (v4.2) for the project

-	You must also create the database and edit the `.env` file for such configuration
+	You must also create the database and edit the `.env.use_this_one` file for such configuration

-2. Edit `.env` file and setup the apropiate connections to your database
+2. Edit `.env.use_this_one` file and setup the apropiate connections to your database

+	Remove the `use_this_one` extension so that the file is simply name: `.env`

 3. Create migrations required for the project

 	Run the following command: `php artisan migrate`